 Ideally, good quality wine coolers provide several years of efficient and quiet operation to meet your needs and are mostly seen, but not heard.
 The noise that comes from a wine cooler varies from one product to the other.
 This is purely down to the quality of the components that have been used to assemble the wine cooler.
 This is why some cheaper brands experience noisy units (up to 35-45dB) even though they are brand new, consistency in manufacture is key and this something that can not be achieved with low grade components.

 Most wine coolers, to some extent, give off more noise than conventional refrigerators.
-This is because they are programmed to maintain the temperature much more accurately than a standard domestic fridge, who’s temperature range may vary but up to +/-5°C
+This is because they are programmed to maintain the temperature much more accurately than a standard domestic fridge, its temperature range may vary but up to +/- 5°C.

 A noisy wine cooler can be distracting and extremely disruptive.
 Most wine coolers are equipped with compressors, fans, and refrigerant lines, unless they are thermoelectric meaning they do not have a compressor.

 But what could be the cause of noisy wine coolers?